 As Christmas approaches our first visitors come to the St Michael’s Crib, which is displayed in front of the High Altar until the Three Kings arrive on Epiphany Sunday.

 Christ’s Crib is also the central focus of the Children’s Service that is held at 4pm on Christmas Eve.
 For many people in Chiswick, this is the real start of Christmas!
 We have a congregation of more than 700 – including youngsters (many dressed magnificently as angels, shepherds or kings), parents, visitors and friends – as we tell the Nativity story.

 For the “grown ups” Christmas Eve continues with Midnight Mass, richly celebrated with words, music and ”bells and smells” in the full Anglo Catholic tradition.
-This is preceded by Carol singing in the church porch from 11 p.m. (left) at which all are welcome.
+It starts at 11.30pm, preceded by Carol singing in the church porch from 10.30 p.m. (left) at which all are welcome.